Blog Profiles: Political Blogs, Volume 1

 Townhall features a poll tracker, columnists, tipsheet posts, cartoons, election results, news, video, and photos.
 It also offers a link to its monthly conservative print magazine.
 Columnists include Ann Coulter, Michelle Malkin, Michael Barone, Star Parker, Dennis Prager, and Thomas Sowell, among others.

-Some of the more interesting posts I found on Townhall include Poll: 84 Percent of Americans Believe Violence Committed with Guns a Criminal Issue, Not Public Health Issue and Obama Raising Money in California for Democrats.
+One of the interesting posts I found on Townhall: Poll: 84 Percent of Americans Believe Violence Committed with Guns a Criminal Issue, Not Public Health Issue.

 Follow @townhallcom on Twitter.